keithruezyl1/safeR/docs/prd.md

   * Invalid state transitions
   * Attempting to toggle blockchain during active escrow
-  * Funding more than P1’s balance
+  * Funding more than P1's balance
+  * Fund account with amount ≤ 0

 * Return 500 for: